gitlabhq/gitlabhq/doc/gitlab-basics/add-file.md

 # On a new project

 When starting a new project, there are some common files which the new project might need too.
-Therefor a message will be displayed by GitLab to make this easy for you.
+Therefore a message will be displayed by GitLab to make this easy for you.

 ![First file for your project](basicsimages/first_file.png)